Meetings can be such a bore. And when you're a small business, they can also be daunting.

-I can not stress this enough – don't be late!
-It's disrespectful, it's rude and it gives the totally wrong impression.
-Get to the meeting early by giving yourself plenty of time.
-By arriving early, you'll look eager and keen to be there.
-What's more, you'll be relaxed and ready for a positive meeting.
-You don't want to be flustered or stressed before the meeting has even begun.
+I can't stress this enough – don't be late!
+It's disrespectful, it's rude, and it gives the wrong impression.
+Get to the meeting well ahead of schedule by giving yourself plenty of time.
+You'll look eager and keen to be there.
+And you'll feel relaxed and ready for a positive meeting.
+You don't want to be flustered or stressed before it's even begun.
 So arrive on time.

-It's an obvious tip but presentation is so important.
-In the creative industries, one can get away with a little more informal attire but it completely depends on who you're going to see and whether it's the first meeting with a prospective customer or a monthly catch-up with a long-term client.
-Women have so much more choice than men and can wear anything from skirts and dresses to smart trousers.
-For men, it's a lot more difficult, so if in doubt wear a suit – at least for the first meeting anyway.
+It's an obvious tip, but how you present yourself is so important.
+In the creative industries, one can get away with a little more informal attire, but it depends on who you're going to see and whether it's the first meeting with a prospective customer or a monthly catch-up with a long-term client.

 When you arrive, shake hands firmly with the person or people you're meeting.
 No limp handshakes – but don't go all A-Team and squeeze so much that it hurts!
-Always greet the most important person or people first, followed by anyone else present.
+Use your discretion to decide whom you greet first.
 If you're not formally introduced, introduce yourself.
-Make strong eye contact and never ever look anywhere other than the eyes.
+Hold eye contact, but never look anywhere other than the eyes.
 Smile and be warm and friendly.

 Small talk will inevitably happen, so have some general questions ready.
 Keep it light-hearted.
 Talk about the weather, ask about holidays or even mention something big that's happened in the news that might be relevant to that client's industry.
 Whatever you do, don't talk about anything inappropriate or political.
 Keep it professional.